Using Tailwind CSS

 }

-When running the build command, normally that would yield:
+When running the build command, normally that would generate:

 .col {